 I have a wideband telephone but some of the participants don't.
 Will I get HD Audio?

 YES, TurboBridge automatically provides the highest possible quality to each participant depending on their connection to us.
-TurboBridge supports mix modes, meaning participants connnected in HD Audio will converse amongst themselves in HD Audio mode and will converse with non-HD Audio participants in normal mode.
+TurboBridge supports mix modes, meaning participants connected in HD Audio will converse among themselves in HD Audio mode and will converse with non-HD Audio participants in normal mode.

 What audio codecs does TurboBridge support?

 TurboBridge currently supports G.711 and G.722.
 Support for other wideband codecs is planned in the near future.